yellow0125/final/README.md

 1. implemente a new screen to edit profile information and update datebase
 2. modify firestore and add functions to support CRUD operations.

+#### 11/29/2022 Implemented RecipeDetails and adjust the UI of AllRecipes & MyRecipes
+1. implemente a new screen to view the details of specific recipe.
+2. adjust the UI of AllRecipes and MyRecipes
+3. implemente the navigation from ALlRecipes/MyRecipes to RecipeDetails

 ## Structure of the App
 ### 1. Login and Register page